ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-docs-core-2/builtins/_includes/json.md

 1. The elements of the pair are compared
 2. If an error occurs during the comparison, the `ERROR` flag is set.
-3. If the comparison result is true, the flag set is `FOUND`
+3. If the comparison result is true, the flag set is `FOUND`.
 4. If either the `ERROR` or `FOUND` flag is set and the query is executed in `lax` mode, no more pairs are analyzed.

 If the pair analysis results in:

-1. The `ERROR` flag is set, the operator returns `null`
+1. The `ERROR` flag is set, the operator returns `null`.
-2. The `FOUND` flag is set, the operator returns `true`
+2. The `FOUND` flag is set, the operator returns `true`.
-3. Otherwise, it returns `false`
+3. Otherwise, it returns `false`.

 We can say that this algorithm considers all pairs from the Cartesian product of the left and right arguments, trying to find the pair whose comparison returns true.

 Elements in a pair are compared according to the following rules:

 1. If the left or right argument is an array or object, the comparison fails.
-2. `null == null` returns true
+2. `null == null` returns true.
 3. In all other cases, if one of the arguments is `null`, false is returned.
 4. If the left and right arguments are of different types, the comparison fails.
 5. Strings are compared byte by byte.
-6. `true` is considered greater than `false`
+6. `true` is considered greater than `false`.
-7. Numbers are compared with the accuracy of `1e-20`
+7. Numbers are compared with the accuracy of `1e-20`.

 **Example:**

-Let's take a JSON document as an example
+Let's take a JSON document as an example:

 ```json
 {